 About the Crawford Alumni Center

-Though nearly half a century has passed since the Crawford's service to Tech, decades of alumni still remember them with fondness.
-Leonard and Gladys Crawford were leaders in both school spirit and campus life -- and that's a role the Crawford Alumni Center staff strives to fulfill today with the experiences they offer to both alumni and our future alumni, today’s students.
+Though nearly half a century has passed since the Crawfords’ service to Tech, alumni still remember them with fondness.
+Leonard and Gladys Crawford were leaders in both school spirit and campus life – and that's a role the Crawford Alumni Center strives to fulfill today with the experiences they offer to alumni and friends of Tech.

 Here are stories of the impact the Crawfords had on the Tech community: